 So They Say “I’m an Ineffective Teacher”

 After my first evaluation the dam broke loose!
 The assistant principal came down to my classroom to let me know that I was being put on a PPA.
 A PPA is a Prescriptive Plan of Assistance or a growth plan.
 As she was telling me all of her reasons for doing this I just sat there.
 While she was talking I was thinking, ” I guess she’s trying to tell me that I’m an ineffective teacher.”

 After our conversation I received an email with the PPA attached.
 If you have never been put on a growth plan your evaluator chooses the area of instruction that you need “help” in.
 My jaw dropped when I read that my area of improvement!
 I-1 -Facilitates organized, student-centered, objective-driven lessons.
-When I saw that I knew that this was intentional because since last year my principal had been trying to discredit my math content knowledge since last year.
+When I saw that I knew that this was intentional because since last year my principal had been trying to discredit my math content knowledge.

 The Invisible Power Struggle